andrewrossi-ux/persona-form/templates/persona-field-pilot-v3.md

 ## Anti-Goals

-- Does NOT think about DroneSense — it should be invisible infrastructure
-- Does NOT want any friction at launch: no logins, no confirmations, no configuration
+- Does NOT want any friction at launch
 - Does NOT want to return to a computer after a flight to complete, annotate, or review records
 - Does NOT want to be a software tester — the app must work reliably every time
-- Does NOT want to choose between DroneSense and OEM apps for missing features
-- Does NOT want firmware updates or blockers at launch time

 ## Domain Vocabulary

-`pre-flight, post-flight, checklist, RTH, RTL, Mode 2, gimbal, thermal, visual, EO (electro-optical), IR (infrared), orthomosaic, 3D mapping, waypoint mission, orbit, POI, AGL, obstacle avoidance, signal strength, RSSI, link loss, failsafe, geofence, TFR, airspace, Part 107, VLOS, spotter, VO (visual observer), PIC (pilot in command), CRM (crew resource management), battery health, firmware, calibration, compass cal, IMU`
+`pre-flight, post-flight, checklist, RTH, RTL, Mode 2, gimbal, thermal, visual, EO, IR, orthomosaic, waypoint mission, orbit, POI, AGL, obstacle avoidance, signal strength, RSSI, link loss, failsafe, geofence, TFR, airspace, Part 107, VLOS, spotter, VO, PIC, battery health, firmware, calibration`

 ## Wish List

-- Just work.
+Just work.
 Every time.
 I grab the controller, I open the app, I'm flying.
 No steps in between.
-- Don't make me log flights after the fact.
-You know what I flew, when, where, and for how long.
-Capture it automatically.
+Don't make me log flights after the fact.
+You know what I flew, when, where, and for how long — capture it automatically.
+Match what the DJI app does.
+Tell me about connectivity problems before they become problems.
-- Match what the DJI app does.
-If I have to switch to another app because yours can't do mapping or thermal toggle, I'm not coming back.
-- Tell me about connectivity problems before they become problems.
-Show me signal strength clearly.
-Don't let me find out the hard way.

-> **Design Implication:** Every screen this persona encounters should pass a single test: does this help them fly, or does it get in the way?
-If the answer is the latter — eliminate it, automate it, or move it somewhere they never have to see it.